taogods/agentao/README.md

 - [ ] Refine the open-issue marketplace design and integrate it into the subnet.
-- [ ] Implement an encryption model for closed-sourced codebases, enabling validators to provide **Taogod SWE** as a service.
+- [ ] Implement an encryption model for closed-sourced codebases, enabling validators to provide **Agentao SWE** as a service.
-- [ ] Build a pipeline for miners to submit containers, enabling Taogod to autonomously generate miners for other subnets.
+- [ ] Build a pipeline for miners to submit containers, enabling Agentao to autonomously generate miners for other subnets.

 ## Running a Miner